Gluten-free cinnamon rolls are rich, chewy, and delicious. They have everything you could want in a cinnamon roll, except the gluten!

 It is hard to make delicious, rich-tasting, chewy, gluten-free bread products.
 Starches, rice flour, and xantham gum just don’t taste that good.
 Wholegrain gluten-free flours are flavorful and nutty but result in dense baking.

 - by breaking down the complex proteins and carbohydrates in wholegrain flours

-Using a gluten free sourdough starter helps to make a rich, chewy and delicious gluten free cinnamon bun.
-These buns are delicious for breakfast, brunch or snack.
-See the notes at the bottom of the recipe if you want to make these cinnamon bun even healthier by replacing the brown sugar with a cinnamon date filling.
+Using a gluten-free sourdough starter helps to make a rich, chewy, and delicious gluten-free cinnamon bun.
+These buns are perfect for breakfast, brunch, or snacks.
+See the section above if you want to make these cinnamon buns even healthier by replacing the brown sugar with a cinnamon date filling.

 - Prep Time: 2 hours

 - Total Time: 2 hours 40 minutes

 - 3 cups gluten-free flour (+ 1/2 cup for rolling)